The Biggest and Best July Fourth Sales Happening This Weekend

 Old Navy: up to 50 percent off select items

-Parker NY: up to 70 percent off select items (use code: LUCKYSTARS); through 7/2
+Parker NY: to 70 percent off select items (use code: LUCKYSTARS); through 7/2

 Shopbop.com: up to 70 percent off sale items